dereuromark/upgrade/README.md

 Keep verbose and dry-run for checking if it works as expected, then apply your changes for real.

 This tool works best in combination with the official [upgrade](https://github.com/cakephp/upgrade/) tool and its rector based approaches.
-- dereuromark/upgrade handles basic cases and non-PHP files
+- `dereuromark/upgrade` handles basic cases and non-PHP files as well as some PHP topics
-- cakephp/upgrade handles PHP class files via rector (requires valid PHP files)
+- `cakephp/upgrade` handles PHP class files via rector (requires valid PHP files), but can fix more complex PHP cases

 If rector fails or cannot handle your app, you can try to use this tool completely by defining more regex based rules for example.